Getty Images

 Specific features of Confluent's private networking support for Flink, which is generally available on AWS for Confluent Enterprise users, include:

-• Safeguards for in-transit data, including a private network to provide secure connections between private clouds and Flink.
+- Safeguards for in-transit data, including a private network to provide secure connections between private clouds and Flink.

-• Simple configuration that enables users without extensive networking expertise to set up private connections between their private data storage environments and Flink.
+- Simple configuration that enables users without extensive networking expertise to set up private connections between their private data storage environments and Flink.

-• Flexible data stream processing of Kafka clusters within the secure environment so that private cloud users can benefit from the same speed and efficiency as other Confluent users.
+- Flexible data stream processing of Kafka clusters within the secure environment so that private cloud users can benefit from the same speed and efficiency as other Confluent users.

-"It may not be very sexy, but new security features including private networking and client-side field level encryption will be welcomed additions," Menninger said.
+"It may not be very sexy, but new security features including private networking and client-side field-level encryption will be welcomed additions," Menninger said.
 "Enterprises have a heightened focus on governance, compliance and security.
 The lack of these capabilities may, in fact, have prevented certain organizations from using Flink previously."

-Confluent's impetus for including support for the Table API and the new security features -- along with an extension for the Visual Code Studio development platform -- came from a combination of customer interactions and observation of market trends, according to Jean-Sébastien Brunner, Confluent's director of product management.
+Confluent's impetus for including support for the Table API and the new security features -- along with an extension for the Visual Studio Code development platform -- came from a combination of customer interactions and observation of market trends, according to Jean-Sébastien Brunner, Confluent's director of product management.

-Confluent maintains a feedback loop with its users and takes information gathered from that feedback into account deciding what to add in any given platform update, he said.
+Confluent maintains a feedback loop with its users and takes information gathered from that feedback into account when deciding what to add in any given platform update, he said.

 In addition, the vendor pays close attention to industry trends to make sure its tools are consistent with those being offered by competing platforms such as Cloudera, Aiven and streaming data tools from tech giants such as AWS, Google Cloud and Microsoft.